15 Reading Textbooks

-Textbooks are a very important resource for your courses.
+Textbooks are important resources.
 Textbooks help you plan ahead as you identify what you need to know at the beginning of each chapter.
 As you see what you need to learn when reading your textbook, you’ll also be able to plan a strategy for understanding, remembering, and knowing the material better.

 Reasons for Reading your Textbooks

 You probably already know that you should read your textbooks.
 However, if you’re like many students, you might read your textbook only when you’re studying.
 Have you ever read a page or a chapter in a textbook and then noticed soon after that you can’t remember much or anything about what you just read?
-It may not seem clear yet, but committing time to weekly reading of your textbooks will help you achieve your learning goals.
+Committing time to read your textbooks weekly will help you achieve your learning goals.
 Consider the following reasons for committing to regular reading.

 Reading Textbooks helps you get the most out of your class time.